Man Sentenced For 1982 Cold Case Ax Murder Of His Wife

 On Feb.
 19, 1982, Cathleen Krauseneck, 29, was killed with an ax while she slept in her Brighton, New York home.
 Despite an extensive initial investigation, the case went cold, and nearly 40 years passed before it was solved.

-According to prosecutors, James Krauseneck murdered his wife nearly four decades ago.
+According to prosecutors, James Krauseneck murdered his wife over four decades ago.
 After that, he went to work and left his then-3-year-old daughter Sara all alone in the home to find her mother’s body, reported Democrat and Chronicle.

 Since 2015, the Monroe County District Attorney's Office, the Federal Bureau of Investigation, well-known pathologist Dr. Michael Baden, the Brighton Police Department, and the Monroe County Crime Lab have worked together to further review and solve the case, according to PEOPLE.

 In September 2022, James Krauseneck, then 70, was finally convicted of second-degree murder for his wife’s slaying, On Nov.
 7, 2022, he was sentenced to 25 years to life for the crime.

 “Here at the MCDA’s office, we do not give up on victims.
 We will do everything in our power to secure justice, even 40 years later,” Sandra Doorley, the Monroe County District Attorney, announced via Twitter.

 WHAM reported that James addressed the court and maintained his innocence before his sentencing, stating, "I did not murder Cathy.
 I loved Cathy with all my heart and with all my soul.
 I continue to be haunted by why someone would murder such a beautiful person."